vmlinz/ci.vmlinz.github.io/source/_posts/hexo-blog-with-custom-domain-and-cloudflare.md

 # Introduction #

 The [previous blog](https://zaicheng.me/2015/12/31/setup-a-blog-with-hexojs-and-travis/) shows you how to setup a blog with hexo and github pages.
-Here we are going to move it further.
+Here we are going to make it further.

 * Setup custom domain name for your blog
-* Setup cloud flare for content caching and https support
+* Setup cloudflare for content caching and https support
 * Setup apex domain name and a `www` sub domain
-* Setup cloud flare dns records with flattening CNAME record
+* Setup cloudflare dns records with flattening CNAME record
 * Configure cloudflare
   * ipv6
   * hsts